-"Prayers, exhortation, and talk are cheap fruits, which are frequently tied on; but fruits that are manifested in good works, in caring for the needy, the father-less, and widows, are genuine fruits, and grow naturally upon a good tree. . . .
-Good deeds are the fruit Christ requires us to bear."-"Testimonies," Vol. 2, pages 24.25.
+'Prayers, exhortation, and talk are cheap fruits, which are frequently tied on; but fruits that are manifested in good works, in caring for the needy, the fatherless, and widows, are genuine fruits, and grow naturally upon a good tree. . . .
+Good deeds are the fruit Christ requires us to bear."-Testimonies, vol. 2, pp. 24, 25.